Lucilfer7/isbn/README.md

-# isbn
+# ISBN
-Remove hyphens from ISBN
+Remove hyphens from ISBN, as simple as that